C.J. Abrams Preview, Player Props: Nationals vs. Pirates

 C.J.
 Abrams At The Plate

-- Abrams has picked up an RBI in 27.5% of his games this year, with more than one RBI in 9.9% of his games.
-He has also driven in three or more runs in four contests.
+- Abrams has had at least one RBI in 28.0% of his games this season (37 of 132), with more than one RBI 14 times (10.6%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.